arod1207/Moodifi/README.md

 # Moodifi

-A playlist based on your mood
+##  Moodifi is an application that selects music based on your current mood.